1. Skip to content

 Germany, Norway and the United States made up almost half of donations between 2020-2022 and private foundations, such as the Bezos Earth Fund, accounted for a quarter.
 National governments in the Amazon region received 30% of these funds, followed by NGOs.

 While there is no readily available information on public funding figures, protection is mostly financed by public money and multilateral donors, said Andrea Carneiro, conservation strategist from the US-based environmental organization Rainforest Trust.
-They added there are various financing gaps, including for protection in Bolivia and Peru, as well as management funds for Indigenous territories.
+She added there are various financing gaps, including for protection in Bolivia and Peru, as well as management funds for Indigenous territories.

 Indigenous women fighting fires in the Amazon